Official Secrets Act 1911: Section 7 – Penalty for harbouring spies

+Section 7 of the act provided:

 The words in square brackets were substituted for the words "wilfully refuses" by section 10 of, and the First Schedule to, the Official Secrets Act 1920.

 The words at the end of this subsection were repealed by section 11(2) of, and the first paragraph of the Second Schedule to, the Official Secrets Act 1920.
 They are replaced by section 8(1) of that Act.